cnu01/profiler-extension/README.md

 5. The extension should now appear in your Chrome toolbar

 ### Step 3: Configure Hunter.io API Key
-1. Click the extension icon and go to "Settings" by clicking the gear icon
+1. Click the extension icon in your toolbar
+2. Click the settings button (⚙️) in the top-right corner of the popup
-2. Get your free API key from [Hunter.io](https://hunter.io/pricing)
+3. Get your free API key from [Hunter.io](https://hunter.io/pricing)
-3. Enter your API key in the settings page
+4. Enter your API key in the settings page
-4. Click "Test API Key" to verify it works
+5. Click "Test API Key" to verify it works
-5. Click "Save Settings"
+6. Click "Save Settings"

 ## 🔑 Getting Your Hunter.io API Key